 Dr. William Kane was instrumental in the application of Time Domain Reflectometry (TDR) techniques to slope stability monitoring, making KANE GeoTech, Inc. one of the few geotechnical engineering firms in the world with extensive experience in TDR technology.
 Our expertise includes full automation of remote TDR data collection systems, in addition to our TDR Field Reflectometer©, which offers rugged convenience for manual TDR data collection.

 Using our on-site web server, we supply our clients with near-real-time data viewable with any web-enabled device, including computers, tablets, and smartphones.
 Clients can view all their data, from moments to years ago, and configure graphs and data displays on demand.
 Graphical displays with site photos or drawings make it easy to rapidly understand trends and locate problems.
+Click here to interact with data from our on-site weather station hosted on our Web-Access Data server.

 Instrumentation System Rentals